-Many companies produce home kits that test for herpes.
+Several companies now produce at-home kits that test for herpes.
 These may be beneficial for those who suspect that they have herpes but are reluctant or unable to visit a doctor’s clinic.

 Herpes is an infection with the herpes simplex virus (HSV).
-The virus can spread through contact with moist areas of the skin, such as the mouth and genitals.
+The virus spreads through contact with moist areas of the skin, such as the mouth and genitals.

-Tests can make people aware that they have the virus, encouraging them to take steps to reduce the likelihood of it spreading to others.
+Tests can make people aware that they have the virus, encouraging them to take steps to reduce the likelihood of passing it to others.

 HSV-1 causes oral herpes, which may develop after exposure to the virus in saliva or on skin surfaces.
 Many people do not experience any symptoms, and some develop the virus from nonsexual contact during their childhood.
 Sometimes, HSV-1 can also cause genital herpes through oral sex.

 Some at-home tests may test for just one type of HSV, whereas others may test for both types.

 Those who have active herpes lesions can undergo a swab test.
 However, if the lesion is small or has started healing, there might not be enough of the virus for the test to detect.
 Due to this, there is also a risk of a false-negative result.

 People who think that they might have had exposure to HSV and who want to take a test for reassurance despite a lack of symptoms will need to test for antibodies in the blood instead.

 According to the American Sexual Health Association, people should wait 12–16 weeks from the time of sexual contact before taking a test.
 The test checks whether or not the body has developed antibodies for HSV-1 or HSV-2, and these may take some time to become detectable after exposure.